mrmxf/opentsg-core/README.md

 ## ColourSpace Documentation

-All images use the colour space module.
-It is an image.NRGBA64 wrapped with a colour space.
+If a colour space is declared than the images use the colour space module.
+It is an image.NRGBA64 wrapped with a colour space, so that if a colour from a different space is used it can be transformed using one of the builtin transform functions.
 These combine with the CNRGBA64 colours, which are the same as color.NRGBA64 but with a colourspace.
 When setting a colourspace aware image with a colour space aware colour, the colours are transformed, to match the destination (image) colourspace, on a per pixel basis.

-This is due to awrapping of the set method.
+This transformations are included in the NRGBA64 Set method and when using the Draw and DrawMask functions.

 Different transformation methods will be implemented.
-Currently matrix transformations are used
+Currently only matrix transformations are used

+## Factories and metadata

+When generating the widgets, the factories are searched in a depth first manner.
+That means every time a URI is encountered its children and any further children are processed, before its siblings in the factory.

+The metadata assignment works, each factory or widget declares which metadata keys it uses (this can be none).
+On the generation of the widgets and factories the base metadata values are set using these keys where metadata is split from the inline update and stored in the metadata "bucket".
+This base metadata "bucket" is not overwritten by later updates and is generated on a per frame basis.
+And is used for applying metadata updates to the widgets.
+The workflow is the widget gets it argument keys, it searches these keys in the metadata bucket of its parents, overwriting recieved  from the bucket metadata as it goes.

+Wdigets can inherit any metadata that matches the declared argument keys, from their parents.
+With more specific metadata overwriting previous values.

+Then as the dotpath and array updates are applied, they will use these metadata values, unless a new metadata value is called as part of that dot path.

+The input factory does not have declared metadata.

 ## Getting started